JaimeV365/segmentor/docs/security/Security.md

-# Security Documentation - Apostles Model Builder
+# Security Documentation - Segmentor

 ## Overview
-This document outlines security considerations and implementation guidelines for the Apostles Model Builder project, with particular focus on protecting secret features and sensitive configurations.
+This document outlines security considerations and implementation guidelines for the Segmentor project, with particular focus on protecting secret features and sensitive configurations.

 ## Secret Features System